What better gift to your child than taking time to read this incredible adventure story to or with children of any age.

 Dlanor had been taught from birth, as all Htrae people were, that the night thoughts in your mind were as important as your waking thoughts.
 The Htrae people knew that because the mind never rests, the night thoughts was the mind still working at solving problems you experienced during your waking time, and it was still busy teaching you, even while you slept.

-So this told Dlanor’s mother that what Dlanor’s mind told him, his waking mind did not want to accept.
+So this told Dlanor’s mother that what Dlanor’s waking mind did not want to accept.
 But what could that be?
 Could it be time already?
 No, surely not, Dlanor wasn’t quite at the age yet.
 No, it just couldn’t be.

 Dlanor was exceptionally bright, and had already been picked to be a Master Teacher.
 This was a rare honor for one that was only forty seasons old.
 Dlanor’s mother was a Master, as was his father, and she knew that it was not the easiest road for any mortal to walk.
 She had been told when she was 32 seasons old, and his father had been told at 48 seasons.
 It wasn’t impossible that the time had come, but as she looked at him sitting there, he just seemed to young to be ready.
 Her only child.
 Her beloved Dlanor.
 Could it be?
 She made a mental note that she would have to talk to Dlanor’s father about this, when he arrived home.

-She knew too, that for now she must let him think out this troubling for himself, and when sufficient time had gone by, Dlanor would come to her, or to his father, and ask for an interpretation of what the troubling meant.
+She knew too, that for now she must let him think out this troubling for himself, and when sufficient time had gone by, Dlanor would ask for an interpretation of what the troubling meant.
 But first he must test his own growing ability, to see if he could advance himself into understanding.

 She smiled down at him, sitting at the table deep in his mind, and she offered, “why don’t you go and work the Retupmoc Lenap?
 I’m sure that it may be able to help you with your troubling, if you feed it the night thought.”